bostondiditeam/MV3D/README.md

 # How to run
 *After Tensorflow-GPU could work*
-If you are not using Nvidia K520 GPU, you need to change "arch=sm_30" in src/net/lib/setup.py and src/lib/make.sh in order to compiler *.so file right.
+If you are not using Nvidia K520 GPU, you need to change "arch=sm_30" to other value in src/net/lib/setup.py and src/lib/make.sh in order to compiler *.so file right.
 Here is  short list for arch values for different architecture.

 ```